World Teachers' Day 2021: Current Theme, History and Significance

-World Teachers' Day 2020: The day honours educator's associations around the world.
-This day was created by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) not only to show appreciation for teachers all over the world but also to assess the day and help teachers to improve.
+The day honours educator's associations around the world.
+It was created by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) not only to show appreciation for teachers all over the world but also to assess the day and help teachers to improve.
 Its main aim is to prepare instructors and to guarantee that the requirements of future ages will keep on being met by educators.

-We know that many countries have their own national teacher’s day but according to UNESCO, it is necessary to observe the national issues that affect teachers from an international view.
+We know that many countries celebrate their own national teacher’s day but according to UNESCO, it is necessary to observe the national issues that affect teachers from an international view.

 The theme of World Teachers' Day 2019 was "Young Teachers: The future of the Profession".
-This year's theme focuses on celebrating the teaching profession across the globe, its achievements, and addressing the issues that teachers face and to bring young talents in the profession.
+This year's theme focuses on celebrating the teaching profession across the globe, its achievements, and addressing the issues that teachers face, and bringing young talents into the profession.

 UNESCO adopted the theme of World Teachers' Day 2018 " The right to education means the right to a qualified teacher".
 This reminds us that the right to education cannot be realised without trained and qualified teachers.
 Last year in 2017 the theme was "Empowering Teacher's".